chrisnoonan98675/site/xl-deploy/how-to/configure-xl-deploy-active-hot-standby.markdown

 ![Active/hot-standby configuration](../images/diagram-active-hot-standby.png)

-**Tip:** If you do not want to use active/hot-standby mode, you can set up failover handling as described n [Configure failover for XL Release](/xl-release/how-to/configure-failover.html).
+**Tip:** If you do not want to use active/hot-standby mode, you can set up failover handling as described n [Configure failover for XL Deploy](/xl-deploy/how-to/configure-failover.html).

 ## Requirements

-Using XL Release in active/hot-standby mode requires the following:
+Using XL Deploy in active/hot-standby mode requires the following:

 * You must meet the [standard system requirements for XL Deploy](/xl-deploy/concept/requirements-for-installing-xl-deploy.html).